xenloops/secure_org/strategy/metrics.md

 ## Should-haves

+Once the basic metrics are in place and a historical view is constructed, these provide finer-tuned insight into the AppSec program.

+### Rate of New Vulnerabilities
+* Metric: Number of new vulnerabilities discovered over time.
+* Rationale: Shows how many new vulnerabilites introduced by custom software.
+* Report: Numbers by application/team and in aggregate.
+* Sources: Custom code scanning tools.
+* Frequency: Weekly.
+* KPI: Aim to reduce the rate of new vulnerabilities by implementing proactive security measures and continuous improvement practices.

 ### Remediation latency
 * Metric: Average time taken to remediate identified vulnerabilities.
 * Rationale: Shows how long vulnerabilities are in environment once known.